doodspav/atomics/ARCHITECTURE.md

 used as type hints.

 The `Atomic` and `AtomicViewContext` classes (and their children) **MAY** be constructed manually by the user.
-The `AtomicView` classes (and their children) and the mixin classes are **NOT** intended to be constructed manually by the user.
+The mixin classes may also be constructed but doing so would be pointless as they're mixins.
+The `AtomicView` classes (and their children) are **NOT** intended to be constructed manually by the user (and cannot be, without accessing library internals).

 ## Lifetimes